akeolab/traxxs/README.md

 ## ToDos

-* Check consistency of use of const reference passing of `shared_ptr`
+* Check consistency of use of const reference passing of `shared_ptr`.
+* Extend to multi-axis trajectory generators